 It seems that south of New England, the hostility surrounding the clam chowder controversy eases up a little.
-Everyone seems to be okay with tomatoes in their chowder, as they serves as defining characteristics of the Manhattan variety.
+Everyone seems to be OK with tomatoes in their chowder, as they serves as defining characteristics of the Manhattan variety.
 The tomatoes are used instead of milk or cream.
-And often times more vegetables, such as peppers, celery and carrots, are added to the recipe without protest.
+And oftentimes more vegetables, such as peppers, celery and carrots, are added to the recipe without protest.

 The result is a tasty, vegetable-style, hearty soup enjoyed by many, both in New York City and beyond.
 There is little evidence linking the recipe to Manhattan, though.

 Like other types of clam chowder, however, the emergence of this variety didn’t go off without a hitch.
-It even downright angered many traditionalists, including Eleanor Early, a mid-1900s food writer, who passionately stated, “Some people make a vegetable soup with a [clam] drawn through it and have the audacity to call it clam chowder. “ She later goes on, “Tomatoes and clams have no more affinity than ice cream and horseradish.”
+It even downright angered many traditionalists, including Eleanor Early, a mid-1900s food writer, who passionately stated, “Some people make a vegetable soup with a [clam] drawn through it and have the audacity to call it clam chowder.”
+She adds, “Tomatoes and clams have no more affinity than ice cream and horseradish.”

 Long Island Clam Chowder

 As if things weren’t confusing enough, this type of clam chowder is emerging as a popular blend.
-It combines the traditional understandings of two types of clam chowder: New England and Manhattan.
+It combines two types of clam chowder: New England and Manhattan.